 Your questions to Jeremy Bowen

-BBC Middle East editor Jeremy Bowen answered your questions on the Arab uprisings in a live Twitter Q&A on Friday 14 December 2012.
+BBC Middle East editor Jeremy Bowen answered your questions in a live Twitter Q&A on Friday 25 April.

 This is an edited version of the session.